xuankimtran/docs-1/pages/katalon-analytics/docs/ka-overview.md

 ---
 ## Welcome to Katalon TestOps

-[Katalon TestOps](https://analytics.katalon.com/home) is a set of cloud-based services to help you streamline software quality by continuous test execution and intelligent analytics.
+[Katalon TestOps](https://testops.katalon.io/home) is an enterprise-ready platform for **QA Orchestration**, **test analytics**, and **reporting**.
+- It coordinates various activities, cycles, and frameworks in software testing to ensure software quality in every stage, without sacrificing speed or requiring DevOps expertise.
+- It provides dashboards and reports on the quality status of the product application.

-## Key Applications
+## Key Modules

+### Test Planning

+### Test Management

+### Reports & Analytics

+### Configurations

 - **TestOps Center**: the test hub to gather and connect quality data from multiple sources, including Katalon Studio, JUnit, TestNG, and Jira.